andrewufrank/dainoSite/ReadMe/03tree.md

 The web site starts with a single page^[Often called `landing page`.] from which all other pages can reached in a tree structure.

 The web pages are stored as files in  directories.
-The directory tree starts with the root (here `dainoSite/dough`) which contains all the source text for the web pages^[It contains an additional file `settingsNN.yaml` for the site].
+The directory tree starts with the root (here `dainoSite/dough`) which contains all the source text for the web pages^[It contains an additional file `settingsNN.yaml`, currently `settings3.yaml` for the site.].

 Directories store only files and additional information for the presentation of the directory as web page is necessary.
 For each directory an `index.md` file is added which comments on the directories content and the list of directories is rendered.